 III.
 LOAN PROGRAMS (CARES ACT)

 The CARES Act provides two expanded SBA loan programs.
 (Please see the links and additional explanations of these two programs in the first two bullets following this paragraph.)
 The Paycheck Protection Program (CARES Act Sections 1102 and 1106) is available to 501(c)(3) and 501(c)(19) veterans organizations, as well as certain tribal businesses, and includes the possibility of loan forgiveness, to the extent that the loan proceeds are used for payroll costs, rent, utilities, and mortgage interest and the employer maintains its head count and salaries/wages of its employees for the "covered period."
 Both the Paycheck Protection Program and Expanded Economic Injury Disaster Loan (CARES Act Section 1110) provide advantageous federally insured loans, on an expedited basis, to continue operations.
-(For a comparison of these two programs, see Loans Available for Nonprofits in the CARES Act.)
 Related rules also provide for deferral of payments under existing SBA loan programs.
 Finally, in some circumstances, federally backed property loans might be eligible for separate forbearance provisions that some nonprofits may find helpful.
 (See the link in the last bullet following this paragraph.)